-It is important to remember that cities and counties receive a substantial portion of these state transportation revenues.
-For example, cities and counties receive approximately 4.5 cents of the state’s 17-cent per gallon fuel tax.
-They also receive approximately 14 percent of the remaining state transportation revenues discussed earlier.
-These funds go directly to cities and counties to fund local transportation.
+It is important to remember cities and counties receive a share of state and federal transportation revenues for projects of their choosing.
+For fuel taxes, cities and counties receive 5.31 cents of the 19.5 cents per gallon rate, or about 27%.
+In fiscal year 2022, this totaled $205 million.

 Interest earned on invested funds and other miscellaneous collections

-The remaining 8 percent of state transportation revenues comes from interest earned on invested funds and other miscellaneous collections in 2016.
-During the Amendment 3 bonding program, cash balances in state transportation funds have been unusually high.
-Bond proceeds are received in large increments and are paid out over time as project costs are incurred.
-When the Amendment 3 projects are completed, the balance of state transportation funds will be substantially less, and interest income will also decline.
+The interest earned on invested funds and other miscellaneous collections provides approximately 4 percent of transportation revenues.
+Cash balances for roads and bridges are declining.
+As referenced in Table 1 in Section 5-12, the cash balance of all funds for roads and bridges is expected to decline from $1,233 million at the beginning of fiscal year 2023 to approximately $520 million by the end of fiscal year 2027.
+Other miscellaneous collections include construction cost reimbursements from local governments and other states, proceeds from the sale of surplus property and fees associated with the Missouri logo-signing program.

+The General Revenue Fund for the Governor’s Transportation Cost share Program, Governor’s Focus on Bridges’ debt service payments and multimodal programs provide 2% of transportation revenue.

+MoDOT has four kinds of bonds: senior bonds that were authorized by the Missouri General Assembly in 2000; Amendment 3 bonds that were authorized by Missouri voters in 2004; bonds authorized by the Missouri General Assembly in 2019 to finance the Focus on Bridges program with debt service from General Revenue over seven years; and federal GARVEE (Grant Anticipation Revenue Vehicle) bonds that financed specific projects.
+Borrowing advanced construction and allowed Missouri to avoid inflation in labor and materials costs; however, borrowed money must be repaid and new borrowing should be enabled with dedicated and reliable additional revenue to cover repayment and maintain credit ratings.
+Senior bonds will be paid off in 2023, Amendment 3 bonds will be paid off by 2029 and GARVEE bonds will be paid off by 2033.
+Focus on Bridges bonds will be paid off in 2027.
+The average interest rate on all outstanding debt combined is 2.63 percent.

 Funding for Alternative Modes of Transportation

 Transportation funding for alternative modes has historically been less than 5 percent of all MoDOT transportation revenue (approximately $96 million annually).
+The annual allocation for the Transportation Alternatives Program in Missouri is approximately $30.86 million.
 Funding for alternate modes of transportation comes from a variety of sources including motor vehicle sales taxes, aviation fuel and sales taxes, railroad regulation fees, state general revenue funds and federal grants.
 MoDOT Multimodal Operations is responsible for supporting alternative transportation programs within the state.
 The division functions to continue the advancement and strategic planning for Aviation, Rail, Transit, Waterways, and Freight Development initiatives designed to expand Missouri’s infrastructure and facilitate travel and commerce.
 Through the integration of the various modes, the traveling public enjoys greater accessibility to the resources of the state while industry capitalizes on improved transportation efficiencies.

 Multimodal Operations Functional Overview